SlashDB/react-slashdb/README.md

 ### Use in a React project

-Check a [Simple Demo Application](https://github.com/SlashDB/react-slashdb/tree/main/examples/demo_app) in the demo_app folder.
+See the [Simple Demo Application](https://github.com/SlashDB/react-slashdb/tree/main/examples/demo_app) in the demo_app folder.

 ## Classes/Hooks/Functions